-Quickly Developing General C++ Host Applications on WSL
+Quickly Developing General C++ Host Programs on WSL

 Preface

-I definitely remember writing a blog post like this before, but I cannot find it.
-I am about to start a new modern C++ analysis tutorial, so I plan to use this post to archive the environment setup process.
+I distinctly remember writing a blog post like this before, but I can no longer find it.
+As I am about to launch a new modern C++ analysis tutorial, I plan to use this post to archive the environment setup process.

-Note: This guide uses WSL2 + Ubuntu (common) as an example.
-Commands are run in PowerShell / Windows Terminal (Administrator) or the WSL bash shell.
-If you use another distro (Debian, Fedora, etc.), replace the
+Note: This guide uses WSL2 + Ubuntu as an example.
+Commands are run in PowerShell / Windows Terminal (Administrator) or WSL bash.
+If you choose another distro (Debian, Fedora, etc.), please replace

-aptcommands with the appropriate package manager.We will not cover how to install WSL here, as there are plenty of tutorials available online.
+aptcommands with the appropriate package manager.I will not teach how to install WSL here; there are plenty of tutorials available online.

 Prerequisites

-- Windows 10/11 (latest updates recommended); enabling WSL2 is recommended (better performance, and it is the default for new installations).
+- Windows 10/11 (Latest updates recommended); WSL2 is recommended for better performance (and is the default for new installations).
 You can use

-wsl --installto install WSL and common distros in one step.
-(Microsoft Learn) - Install Visual Studio Code on the Windows side (download and install from https://code.visualstudio.com).
+wsl --installto install WSL and common distributions in one step.
+(Microsoft Learn) - Install Visual Studio Code on Windows (download from https://code.visualstudio.com).

-- A Microsoft account / administrator privileges to enable virtualization features (Hyper-V / Virtual Machine Platform) if necessary.
+- A Microsoft account and administrator privileges are required to enable virtualization features (Hyper-V / Virtual Machine Platform) if necessary.

-First Time in WSL: Update the System and Install Basic Build Tools
+First Steps in WSL: Update System and Install Basic Build Tools

 sudo apt update && sudo apt upgrade -y

-sudo apt install -y python3 python3-pip ccachebuild-essential includes gcc/g++, make, and more.
-It is a very commonly used essential build package on Debian/Ubuntu.
-See popular community documentation for installation commands and details.
+sudo apt install -y build-essential cmake git gdbbuild-essential includes gcc/g++, make, and other packages, and is a standard build dependency on Debian/Ubuntu.
+Refer to community documentation for installation details.

 Install VS Code on Windows and Enable the Remote - WSL Extension